amadasunese/outreach/README.md

 ## Contribution
 Contributions are welcome!
 Feel free to submit a pull request or report issues.

-## License
-This project is licensed under the MIT License.

----

-For further information, contact the project maintainer at `your-email@example.com`.
+For further information, contact the project maintainer at amadasunese@gmail.com`.